signalpoint/angular-drupal/README.md

 drupal.user_pass_reset(1, '1441253855', 'Al-982NmYehyB3mC9suEO_cuQznbR6OlUP3C7CGYA_M').then(successFn, errorFn);
 ```

-Success function will receive a token (pass_reset_token) which you have to save, it will allow you to create an user edit form without the Current Password field, but yo
+Success function will receive a token (pass_reset_token) which you have to save, it will allow you to create an user edit form without the Current Password field, but you need to send this token to the user edit method like this:
 ```

 var account = {